Tobyhanna Army Depot: History

-During World War II, initial plans for using the site as a training site for anti-aircraft artillery were dropped due to the long range of more modern weapons.
-For example, some shells strayed onto private land, and "the Scranton Times reported that crews could only fire one or two shells during each pass of a target, and guns were limited to a 65-degree firing arc".
-Subsequently, the camp became the base of an all-black segregated ambulance corps, and a military hospital (19 single-story structures) was constructed expecting of casualties from the invasion of Japan.
-At the end of World War II, the military reservation became one of 138 sites around the United States holding German prisoners of war (a maximum of 300 POWs).
-It was used to store gliders used in the D-Day invasion.
+During World War II, initial plans for using the site for anti-aircraft artillery training were dropped due to the long range of more modern weapons.
+Some shells strayed onto private land, and the Scranton Times reported that crews could only fire one or two shells during each pass of a target, with guns limited to a 65-degree firing arc".
+The camp subsequently became the base of a segregated all-black ambulance corps, and a military hospital consisting of 19 single-story structures was constructed in anticipation of casualties from the planned invasion of Japan.

+At the end of World War II, the military reservation became one of 138 sites around the United States holding German prisoners of war, with a maximum of 300 POWs.
+It was also used to store gliders used in the D-Day invasion.
 From 1946 to 1948, it was used by the U.S. Army Corps of Engineers.
-In April 1949, most of the military reservation was returned to Pennsylvania, and converted into Game Land 127, Gouldsboro State Park, and Tobyhanna State Park, while 1,400 acres (5.7 km^{2}), after briefly being transferred to Pennsylvania, were reacquired by the Army Signal Corps in 1951 as the Tobyhanna Army Depot.
-This site was selected as having access to East Coast shipping and manufacturers outside of possible nuclear blast radii surrounding New York City and Scranton.
-At that time, the decline of anthracite coal mining in the region had led to the unemployment of 35,000 workers, and the new Depot received 600 job applications per day two years before its opening.
-Tobyhanna is North-eastern Pennsylvania's largest employer.
+In April 1949, most of the military reservation was returned to Pennsylvania, and converted into Game Land 127, Gouldsboro State Park, and Tobyhanna State Park.
+However, 1,400 acres (5.7 km^{2}), after briefly being transferred to Pennsylvania, were reacquired by the Army Signal Corps in 1951 as the Tobyhanna Army Depot.
+The site was chosen for its access to East Coast shipping and proximity to manufacturers, while remaining outside potential nuclear blast zones surrounding New York City and Scranton.
+At that time, the decline of anthracite coal mining in the region had led to the unemployment of 35,000 workers.
+Two years before its opening, the Depot received 600 job applications per day.
+It became the largest industrial employer in northeastern Pennsylvania.

-In 2005, President George W. Bush delivered his Veterans Day address at Tobyhanna Army Depot, commending the installation as a "facility that has provided critical services for our armed forces" and applauded the depot workers as men and women who have been "carrying out dangerous missions with bravery and skill."
+In 2005, President George W. Bush delivered his Veterans Day address at Tobyhanna Army Depot, noting the installation as a "facility that has provided critical services for our armed forces" and further recognizing depot workers for performing hazardous tasks.

-In late 2016, it was reported that the depot now uses an anechoic chamber to test radars by simulating signals and targets.
-The initial cost of the room was recouped in around eight months because the systems did not have to be shipped to the Yuma Proving Ground.
+In late 2016, the depot began using an anechoic chamber to test radars by simulating signals and targets.
+The chamber allowed testing to occur on-site rather than shipping systems to the Yuma Proving Ground, reducing costs.

 On September 29, 2020, Senate Builders & Construction Managers Inc. was contracted to upgrade and renovate Building 1E at the Depot.